Marlene Hassan-Nahon

-Marlene Hassan Nahon (born 1976) is a Gibraltarian historian, journalist and politician, currently serving as a member of the Gibraltar Parliament since 2015.
+Marlene Dinah Esther Hassan-Nahon (born 1976) is a Gibraltarian historian, journalist and former politician, who served as a member of the Gibraltar Parliament from 2015 until 2023.

 Biography

-Hassan Nahon is daughter of the late Chief Minister Sir Joshua Abraham Hassan and his second wife, Marcelle Bensimon, both Jews of Moroccan and Portuguese origin.
-Her sister, Fleur Hassan-Nahoum, is a Barrister and current Deputy Mayor of Jerusalem.
+Hassan-Nahon is daughter of the late Chief Minister Sir Joshua Abraham Hassan and his second wife, Marcelle Bensimon, both Jews of Moroccan and Portuguese origin.
+Her sister, Fleur Hassan-Nahoum, is a barrister and is the current Deputy Mayor of Jerusalem.
 She has a BA in History of Art and Architecture from the University of Manchester.
 She also holds a postgraduate diploma in journalism from the London School of Journalism.

 Political career

 After the death of minister Charles Bruzon, Hassan Nahon announced her candidacy for the Gibraltar Social Democrats (GSD) in the by-election of 4 July 2013.
 In a press conference, she stated that she didn't have an agenda (besides the desire to contribute positively to Gibraltar), and said that she was "disappointed" with the policies of the ruling party (the GSLP) and willing to change the composition of Parliament, where there is an "overwhelming number of lawyers" representing both groups of parties.
 Hassan Nahon received 39.95% of the total votes cast, but was not elected.